The Success Principles By Jack Canfield

-These are my book notes of the book The Success Principles by author Jack Canfield.
+These are my personal book notes of The Success Principles by the author Jack Canfield.

 If you’re at a (low-) point in your life and you haven’t taken 100% responsibility for it yet, this book can be a game-changer for you.